Data-Dunkers/lessons/glossary.md

 # Glossary

+## bar chart

+A bar chart displays numerical values using rectangular bars.
+Each bar represents a category, and the length or height of the bar shows how large the value is.
+Bar charts make it easy to compare amounts across different groups or categories at a glance.

 ## DataFrame

 A table of data in pandas made up of rows and columns.
 It’s the main structure you use to store, view, sort, filter, and analyze datasets in Python.